osteele/imu-tools/README.md

 Run `pipenv run mqtt_sub` to run an MQTT client that prints messages to the terminal.

-Run `pipenv run mqtt_pub --json` to publish a single message to the server.
+Run `pipenv run mqtt_pub` to publish a single message to the server.

-Run `pipenv run mqtt_pub --json --repeat` to repeatedly publish messages.
+Run `pipenv run mqtt_pub --repeat` to repeatedly publish messages.

 ## Blender